apache/hudi/website/docs/sql_ddl.md

 ---
 title: SQL DDL
-summary: "In this page, we introduce how to create tables with Hudi."
+summary: "In this page, we discuss DDL commands in Spark-SQL with Hudi"
 toc: true
 last_modified_at:
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The following are SparkSQL DDL actions available:
+The following DDL actions are available via SparkSQL:

 # Spark Create Table
 :::note
 Only SparkSQL needs an explicit Create Table command.
-No Create Table command is required in Spark when using Scala or Python.
+No explicit Create Table is required for Spark Datasource APIs (both Scala or
+Python, batch or streaming).
 The first batch of a [Write](/docs/writing_data) to a table will create the table if it does not exist.
-Feel free to take a look at our (quick start guide)[/docs/next/quick-start-guide] for scala or pypsark usage.
+Feel free to take a look at our (quick start guide)[/docs/next/quick-start-guide] for spark datasource writes using scala or pyspark.
 :::

 ### Create table Properties